Fiedzia/type-system-research/README.md

 This is small collection of links related to research about static vs dynamic typing.

-Main point of this for me is to figure out not "which is better", but "does one contribute more then the other to software quality".
+Main point of this for me is to figure out not "*which is better*", but "*does one contribute more then the other to software quality*".

 Also those materials are really hard to find unless you know what exactly are you looking for.
 PR's with more links to reasearch are welcome.

-1. "An experiment about static and dynamic type systems", Stefan Hanenberg
+1. "**An experiment about static and dynamic type systems**", Stefan Hanenberg

     Two groups of students implement java parser, one using language with static, another with dynamic type system.